-Codes of practice, memoranda of understanding, information sharing protocols and similar information should be included.
+Codes of practice, memoranda of understanding and similar information should be included.
 A number of policies, for example equality and diversity, and health and safety, will cover both the provision of services and the employment of staff.
+A policy for outside business interests of senior employees and staff would be both a policy for the conduct of business and an employment policy.
 If vacancies are advertised as part of recruitment policies, details of current vacancies will be readily available.